-Brent Gardner-Smith has also been a reporter at the Aspen Daily News, The Aspen Times and KSNO, and executive director at Aspen Public Radio.
-He has won awards from the Colorado Press Association, the Colorado Broadcasters Association and the Society of Professional Journalists.
-In 2010, he worked at ProPublica while earning his master’s degree in journalism from the University of Missouri.
+Brent Gardner-Smith is the founder and executive director of Aspen Journalism.
+He’s been a reporter at The Aspen Times, Aspen Daily News and KSNO, and executive director at Aspen Public Radio.
+Brent also worked in communications at ProPublica in 2010 while earning his master’s degree in journalism from the University of Missouri.

 BOARD OF DIRECTORS

-Mark Harvey, treasurer, is a local rancher, writer, filmmaker and photographer.
+Mark Harvey, president, is a local rancher, writer, filmmaker and photographer.
 He is also on the board of EcoFlight, and has been on the boards of High Country News and Aspen Center for Environmental Studies.
 Mark is Connie Harvey’s son, the namesake of the Connie Harvey Environment Desk.

 JOURNALISM ADVISORY BOARD

-Charles Davis is dean of the Grady College of Journalism and Mass Communication at the University of Georgia and is co-author of “Principles of American Journalism.”
-He also spent 14 years as a faculty member at the Missouri School of Journalism and served as executive director of the National Freedom of Information Coalition.
+Charles Davis is dean of the Grady College of Journalism and Mass Communication at the University of Georgia and co-author of “Principles of American Journalism.”
+He spent 14 years as a faculty member at the Missouri School of Journalism and served as director of the National Freedom of Information Coalition.

 Carolyn Sackariason is a reporter at The Aspen Times, where she covers city hall.
 She has previously worked as news director at Aspen Public Radio, editor at the Aspen Daily News and publisher of the Snowmass Sun.
 Carolyn is also a co-owner of the Santa Monica Daily Press in Santa Monica, CA.

 Steve Skinner is the general manager of KFFR, a public radio station in Winter Park.
 He’s also served as general manager at KDNK in Carbondale, program director at Aspen Public Radio, and a DJ at KSPN and KSNO.
-Steve is a weekly weekly columnist for the Aspen Daily News and the Winter Park Times.
+Steve is also a weekly columnist for the Aspen Daily News and the Winter Park Times.